Exploring canyons in glassy energy landscapes using metadynamics: Discussion

 Future work will apply MIMSE to other glassy landscapes, including bonded model systems.
-Moreover, we have not yet studied the (presumed) branching of these canyons nor the barriers between different canyons.
 While informative, MIMSE does not obey detailed balance, nor does it return samples corresponding to any canonical ensemble.
-We anticipate that future work will fruitfully hybridize MIMSE with other methods, such as swap \cite{HSOzawa2017, KAParmar2020} or ghost-particle \cite{GMCRoyall2017} Monte Carlo, and tempering \cite{ParTempHansmann1997} to enable barrier crossing while obtaining more canonical sampling.
+We anticipate that future work will fruitfully hybridize MIMSE with other methods, such as swap \cite{HSOzawa2017, KAParmar2020} or ghost-particle \cite{GMCRoyall2017} Monte Carlo, and parallel tempering \cite{ParTempHansmann1997} to enable barrier crossing while obtaining canonical sampling.
 Recently the loss landscape of deep neural networks has been shown to have similar features \cite{NNChen2022} to that of a soft glassy matter system, perhaps MIMSE will enable useful exploration of such landscapes as well.